s4t4n/FS22_CVT_Addon/README.md

    If you want to drive realistically, you do it anyway.
  - Together with realismAddon_GearBox from modelleicher, it makes even more sense to set everything as real/manually as possible.
  - CVT addon should be used actively and not just a "it runs in the background" mod (adapt for the respective application)
+ - For the temperature to work in multiplayer, DashboardLive must be active.